slateci/slateci.github.io/_posts/2020-09-17-jupyterlab-and-osg-condor-pool.md

 ## Step 4

-### Testing
-To test your deployed applications, log into your JupyterLab application\instance and submit a test job to the OSG HTCondor pool from either a terminal window or notebook.
+We'll show you here how you can submit a test job to the OSG HTCondor pool via two different ways a terminal window and a Python notebook.
 For our testing purpose, we're going to use an [OSG Connect Quickstart](https://support.opensciencegrid.org/support/solutions/articles/5000633410-osg-connect-quickstart) tutorial example with some modifications.

 First, open a new terminal window in your JupyterLab and create a test script to be executed as your job: